Aryt3/writeups/jeopardy_ctfs/2024/angstrom_ctf_2024/do_you_wanna_build_a_snowman/readme.md

 Looking at the file header I saw an error. <br/>
 The normal `jpeg` file header is `ffd8 ffe0` but in our case it seemed to be slightly broken. <br/>
-Knowing this I madea `hex-dump` of the whole image file and fixed the file header. <br/>
+Knowing this, I made a `hex-dump` of the whole image file and fixed the file header. <br/>
 ```sh
 # Hex-dump
 $ xxd snowman.jpg > snowman.hex